flux-s/phantomjs-worker-base/README.md

 # phantomjs-worker-base
-A docker image containing a very simple REST service for document rendering and conversion using phantomjs
+A base docker image containing node and phantomjs for faster build of phantomjs-worker